Prosecutors rest their case in Gov. Whitmer kidnap trial

 “Honey, I’m making explosives.
 Can you get away from me, please? ...
 I love you.
 Get out of here,” Croft said in secretly recorded remarks.

-Defense lawyers plan to call their own witnesses.
-They claim the group was engaged in a lot of crazy talk fueled by agents, informants and marijuana.
+Defense lawyers asked for a direct acquittal, a standard step in a criminal trial, arguing there wasn't sufficient evidence to give the case to the jury.
+But U.S. District Judge Robert Jonker quickly swept it aside and especially noted the detailed testimony of two star witnesses who pleaded guilty, Ty Garbin and Kaleb Franks.

-But Ty Garbin, who pleaded guilty, said the men acted willingly and had hoped to create national chaos by striking before the 2020 election.
-He said there was a desire to stop Joe Biden from winning the presidency.
+Defense teams plan to summon their own trial witnesses, and it's possible the four men will testify.
+Attorneys claim the group was engaged in a lot of crazy talk fueled by agents, informants and marijuana but not a conspiracy.

 The men were arrested in October 2020 as they moved closer to obtaining an explosive that could blow up a bridge and hold back police from responding to a kidnapping at Whitmer’s vacation home, according to trial testimony.